We offer these alternative fuels at some of our stations:

 - Electric Vehicle Charging — In an effort to continue to meet the driving needs of Canadians for many years, Petro-Canada has installed Electric Vehicle (EV) charging stations at select retail locations to learn more about this emerging market.

-- Automotive propane (also known as liquefied petroleum gas) — available at many service stations across Canada.
+- Automotive propane (also known as liquefied petroleum gas) — available at some service stations across Canada.

-Propane vehicles can have dedicated fueling systems designed to use only propane, or bi-fuel fueling systems that enable fueling with either propane or gasoline.
-Propane vehicles include cars, taxis, pick-up trucks and vans, as well as heavy-duty vehicles such as transit buses and delivery trucks.
+Propane vehicles can have dedicated fuelling systems designed to use only propane, or bi-fuel fuelling systems that enable fuelling with either propane or gasoline.

-- Compressed natural gas for vehicles — available at some stations in the Vancouver area.
+- Compressed natural gas for vehicles — available at select stations in the Vancouver area.

 - Ethanol-blended gasoline

 Ethanol-blended gasoline is a fuel that typically contains up to 10% ethanol in unleaded gasoline.
 We use ethanol in our gasoline where legislation requires its use and where conditions warrant.
-The Federal Government has regulated that motor gasoline sold in Canada after Sept.
-1, 2010 must contain an annual pool average of 5% ethanol.
-Different provincial mandates also exist, some with higher ethanol pool requirements.
-Because of these mandates, most grades of Petro-Canada fuel may now contain up to 10% ethanol.
-This represents a change from the previous state, where premium fuel was ethanol-free at Petro-Canada.
+To meet federal and provincial mandates, most grades of Petro-Canada fuel may now contain up to 10% ethanol.
 To find out if ethanol-blended gasoline is sold at a station look for the yellow labels in the pump area indicating that the fuel may contain a maximum of 10% ethanol.

 Can I use this in my car?

-Using alternative fuels in vehicles can generally reduce pollutants and exhaust emissions.
+Using alternative fuels in vehicles generally reduces greenhouse gases.
 In addition, we can produce some of these fuels locally from renewable sources.
-In fact, Suncor’s St. Clair Ethanol Plant in Ontario has a production capacity of 400 million litres of ethanol per year.
+Suncor’s St. Clair Ethanol Plant in Ontario has a production capacity of 400 million litres of ethanol per year.
 It is Canada's largest biofuel production facility.

 Find alternative fuels at Petro-Canada stations